andrewjmead/wpsites/README.md

 ];
 ```

-First, notice that there are no database options set in `defaults`.
-The default values for those options are the value I use, so they can just be removed entirely.
-Every option documented below also show the default value you get if you don't explicetly set one.
+Right off the top you'll notice that there are no database options defined in `defaults`.
+Actually, there are no database options defined anywhere.
+In my case the default values for `database_host`, `database_username`, and `database_password` are the correct values for my connection.
+So defing the same values as defaults doesn't do anything at all.
+It's only present in the default config as it's something you might need to tweak and I wanted to make that as easy as possible.

+Every support option has a default value. `enable_multisite` is false, `wordpress_version` is `'latest'`, and `enable_error_logging` is `true`.
+If you happy with the default value for an option, you don't need to configure it.

 The one option I do have in `defaults` is `plugins`.
 Here I'm telling WPSites that I want the `code-snippets` plugin installed on every site.
 Don't worry if a template also defines `plugins`.
 These arrays are merged so the site ends up with the default plugins as well as the template specific plugins.